NCEAS/2016-postdoc-training/08-multicore-processing/1-multiprocessing-tools.md

 # Tools to use multiple cores

-Well, you are now working on a server, congrats!! so What's the big deal?!
-Well you have a lot of cores waiting to help you to conduct you analysis.
+Well, you are now working on a server, congrats!!
+What's the big deal?!
+Well you have a lot of cores waiting to help you to conduct your analysis.
 Awesome, well wait... are not scripting languages going through my codes sequentially by default?!
 Don't tell me I need to rewrite all my scripts!!!!

 No, you don't have to.
 There are low hanging fruits available to you to take advantages of multiple cores in your processing.
 Any for loop is an opportunity to distribute you work accross multiple cores.
 In R, any use of the apply family function might be an opportunity of leveraging multiprocessing.
 How? well as for most of the tasks there are packages and modules available to help you to do so.